-A Theme is a color scheme governed by CSS that's applied to a website to control its aesthetic look.
-Using the Theme Editor, you can create and manage unlimited color Themes, or insert third-party code, that can be applied to your main site (and any Microsites).
+A Theme is a color scheme governed by CSS that's applied to a website to control its look.
+Using the Theme Editor, you can create and manage unlimited color Themes, or insert third-party code, that can be applied to your main Community site (and any Microsites).

-Accessing the Theme Editor
+Access the Theme Editor

-Using the Theme Editor
+Theme Editor page

 Whether creating a new Theme or editing an existing one, there are three ways to customize it.